mendix/docs/content/en/docs/appstore/modules/mendix-sso.md

 1. Perform the two steps described in the [Deactivating Mendix Single Sign-On](#deactivating) section above.
 2. Remove any references to the Mendix SSO module in the navigation profiles, accessed through the **Navigation** page of the **App Explorer**.
 3. Delete the **MendixSSO** module from **Marketplace modules**.
-4. Review the **Errors** pane for any other references to **MendixSSO** — there will only be additional errors if the Mendix SSO module been modified.
+4. Review the **Errors** pane for any other references to **MendixSSO**—there will only be additional errors if the Mendix SSO module been modified.

 ### 4.3 Removing Mendix SSO Java Libraries